 An earlier visit I made to Yabakei’s cherry blossoms in March 2019 sparked the beginning of my quest to explore as much of the floral sceneries in Oita prefecture as I could.
-So, a few weeks later, I traveled to Senzai Wisteria Park (千財藤園 Senzai Fuji-en) for my first-ever walk under a canopy of drooping wisteria flowers.
+So, a few weeks later, I traveled to Senzai Wisteria Park (千財藤園 Senzai Fuji-en) for my first-ever walk under a canopy of drooping fuji flowers.

 Senzai Wisteria Park in Oita’s Usa City

 A 5-minute drive from the Usa Beppu Road Yokkaichi Expressway (宇佐別府道路四日市IC) brought me to Senzai Wisteria Park in the rural landscape of Usa city in Oita Prefecture.
-Along with the wisteria park, the area prominently features the Senzai Green Tea Plantation (千財農園 Senzai Nôen) and Senzai Rose Garden (千財農園のバラ園 Senzai no Bara-en).
-It was the weekend before the May 5th Children’s Day Festival when I arrived, and colorful fish streamers created a bright contrast against the impossibly brilliant green tea hills adjacent to the wisteria park.
+Along with the park, the area prominently features the Senzai Green Tea Plantation (千財農園 Senzai Nôen) and Senzai Rose Garden (千財農園のバラ園 Senzai no Bara-en).
+It was the weekend before the May 5th Children’s Day Festival when I arrived, and colorful fish streamers created a bright contrast against the impossibly brilliant green tea hills adjacent to the fuji tunnel park.

-After parking my car in the free parking lot, I ambled up a short hill towards the wisteria park entrance.
+After parking my car in the free parking lot, I ambled up a short hill towards the park entrance.
 From the low angle of the green-capped canopy, the entrance looked deceptively modest and small– though I was about to find out the full scale of the wisteria tunnel beyond.

 I was honestly not expecting such a vast wisteria tunnel.
 Not only were the colors varied– from purple, white, light pink, and dark blue– but so were the shapes and sizes.
 Approximately 250 wisteria vines grow over wooden arbours covering 8000 square meters of hillside.

-Local Green Tea and Ice Cream
+Sampling Local Japanese Green Tea and Matcha Ice Cream

 New tea sales begin during April and May, during the same time as the wisteria bloom.
 The local green tea can be purchased at a booth just within the mouth of the wisteria tunnel entrance, where I also bought some of their local green tea ice cream.